 The global speaker bureau

 Erik Brynjolfsson is the Schussel Family Professor at the MIT Sloan School of Management, Director of the MIT Center for Digital Business, Chair of the MIT Sloan Management Review, and the Editor of the Information Systems Network.
-He has made important contributions to the world of IT Productivity research and his research has been recognized with nine "best paper" awards by fellow academics and five U.S. patents.

 "Erik Brynjolfsson provides an important roadmap for future technology innovation"